jamieadams-nerd/ha-security/tmp-talk/README.md

 Temporary storage is managed as a controlled system resource.
 Its use is constrained by permissions, filesystem settings, lifecycle rules, mandatory access control, and auditing.

 This approach demonstrates compliance with core security objectives related to confidentiality, integrity, availability, and controlled information flow, and is suitable for systems operating in regulated or high-assurance environments.

+## HOW AUDITORS EXPECT THIS TO BE EXPLAINED
+Accepted justification text (you can reuse this):

+> “The system enforces secure configuration settings for temporary storage locations in accordance with NIST SP 800-53 CM-6 and CM-7.
+The /tmp filesystem is mounted with nodev, nosuid, and noexec options.
+The /var/tmp directory is bind-mounted to /tmp, inheriting the same security controls.
+This configuration prevents execution of untrusted code and unauthorized privilege escalation from world-writable locations.”

+That language passes DISA, NSA RTB, and NCDSMO reviews.

 ---
 _This document is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).